Roydemilde/azure-openai-dev-skills-orchestrator/docs/github-flow-getting-started.md

 In order for us to know which skill and persona we need to talk with, we are using Labels in Github Issues

-The default bunch of skills and personnas are as follows:
+The default bunch of skills and personnas are as follows, please add them to your repo:
 - PM.Readme
 - Do.It
 - DevLead.Plan
 - Developer.Implement

-Once you start adding your own skills, just remember to add the corresponding Label!
+Once you start adding your own skills, just remember to add the corresponding labels to your repo.

 ## How do I run this locally?